dmachard/go-dnscollector/docs/collectors/collector_dnsmessage.md

 Options:

+* `chan-buffer-size` (int)
+  > Specifies the maximum number of packets that can be buffered before dropping additional packets.

 * `matching` (map)
     * `include` (map)
     > Defines the list of fields (flat-json) which must be present in the DNS message (regex are supported).